znuny/Znuny4OTRS-AutoSelect/README.md

 AutoSelect
 =================
-This package contains the functionality to select and hide automatically the following fields, if only one value is available.
+This package contains the functionality to select the following fields if only one value is available.
+They can be hidden too.

  - Priority
  - Queue